 I thank God for people who are willing to tell their stories, especially when those stories could be turned against them.
 This danger looms especially for people whose story includes mental illness.
-Being open about one's own journey can risk loss of job, friends, family, and rejection by fellow church members.

 Many people loathe December and January.
 Holiday parties can bring pain along with joy.
 People renew old tensions, unbury hatchets, and pronounce judgments on others.
 Perhaps even worse, some people sit home alone, uninvited to gatherings with loneliness blowing cold like a winter draft.

 In the 1960s and early ’70s, U.S. military personnel were often treated shamefully upon returning to civilian life.
 Those flying home from their tour of duty in Germany or Vietnam were told to change into civilian clothes before boarding the plane.
 If they walked into a U.S. airport wearing their military uniforms, they risked being shouted at, cursed, even spat upon.